-A list of both existing and proposed stockpiles (as of June 2010) can be found in Table 2.05.4(2)(d)-2A.
+(2) These soil resources will primarily be utilized in postmine-2A.
 The location of all stockpiles in Table 2.05.4(2)(d)-2A can be seen on Map 2.05.4-9.

 As of June 2010, 51.7 acres of the Morgan property have been backfilled with Bench 1 material as a substitute subsoil.
 See Attachment 2.05.4(2)(d)-1 for the Walsh Environmental Scientist and Engineers Report on the sampling, testing and evaluation of the subsoil placement on the Morgan property.